Skip to Content

 toyger cat

 They have a sleek body and a long and luxurious tail, small rounded ears, and small to medium eyes.
-Their eye colour is normally yellow or green.
-There is only a limited number of accredited Toyger breeders and this also drives their high price.
+Their eye color is normally yellow or green.
+There are only a limited number of accredited Toyger breeders, which also drives their high prices.

 20. Cymrics